Boulder City Personal Injury Lawyer

 In the state of Nevada most personal injury cases this time limit is 2 years from the date of the incident that caused the injury.
 This may seem like you have plenty of time, but it is really not that much time at all.
 For example, if you were to suffer brain damage, the evidence might not be readily noticed.
 Then it will be almost impossible to have your case heard after the two years have passed.

-As soon as you sign on with us, we will have our expert personal injury lawyers begin investigating the particulars of the case.
+As soon as you sign on with us, we will have our personal injury lawyers begin investigating the particulars of the case.
 This will include looking over photographic evidence, studying police reports, reviewing medical records and interviewing witnesses to the event.
 These pieces of evidence are the most important parts of personal injury cases today.

-If you have been injured due to someone else’s carelessness or negligence in the state of Nevada, we have a legal team that will do everything in their legal power to ensure your damages are compensated.
+If you have been injured due to someone else’s carelessness or negligence in the state of Nevada, we have a legal team that will do everything in their power to ensure your damages are compensated.
 At McDonald Worley, our goals are to fight for victims so they can have their full compensation and still recover from their ordeal without worrying about legal details.

 Remember your first consultation will be completely free and we will do our best to fully understand your story and explain the legal parameters of your case.
-After this our esteemed personal injury professionals will be with you at every step of the way.
+After this our personal injury team will be with you at every step of the way.
 Contact us as soon as you can to get this process rolling toward your full recovery and rightful compensation.